 The Bank outsourced its mortgage processing services for all of its residential mortgage portfolios to Capita in August 2015.
-On December 2021 the Bank served a termination notice on Capita and formally exited that outsourcing contract on 28 February 2023, bringing mortgage servicing in-house, although the Bank has entered into a further outsourcing contract with Capita/WMS for the management of the IT platform relating to WMS and Platform books.
+On December 2021 the Bank served a termination notice on Capita and formally exited that outsourcing contract on 28 February 2023, bringing mortgage servicing in-house, although the Bank has entered into a further outsourcing contract with Capita/WMS for the management of the IT platform relating to WMS and The Co-operative Bank for Intermediaries (formerly Platform) brand administered mortgage books.
 This is due to end by the end of the first quarter in 2024.